A History of Grace Church

 As the church grew rapidly and filled to capacity, mission stations were developed.
 Because of overcrowding, the vestry consented to the establishment of another Episcopal Church- Saint Michael’s and All Angels.
 This beautiful new edifice was funded by John Ward Noble and consecrated to the glory of God in September of 1890.

 A total of 19 men and one woman are listed as having served as rector of Grace Church for various periods of time.
 Since 1921, the pulpit of Grace Church has been occupied primarily by five men who have shaped the life of the parish.
 The Reverend James M. Stoney, 21 years, who became Bishop of New Mexico, was succeeded by his brother, William S. Stoney, 13 years who retired to pastor small churches near Saluda, North Carolina.
 The Reverend Thomas G. Jones gave us 14 years of inspiration from 1973 to 1987, before becoming rector of Trinity Church in Columbus, Georgia.
 The Reverend Eddie Ard, only here for five years, became rector of Emmanuel Church in Athens, Georgia.
 The Reverend Robert T. J. Childers, after 13 years, has just accepted a call to be rector of The Church of the Good Shepherd in Lookout Mountain, Tennessee.
 The Reverend Doctor Lee F. Shafer was appointed as Interim Priest in 2008, after The Rev. Childers left for Tennessee.
-She was called to be our Rector in 2009 and was installed in a glorious "Coronation" on December 3, 2009.
-She continues to serve as rector at Grace.
+She was called to be our Rector in 2009 and was installed in a glorious “Coronation” on December 3, 2009.
+The Rev. Dr. Lee F. Shafer served as rector until November 25, 2018, when she was called to Calvary Episcopal Church, Louisville, Kentucky to serve as their rector.

 Tom Jones led us, through his example, into participation in the mainstream of community life.
 The Rev. Jones was instrumental in opening the church facilities for meetings of an interdenominational study group, the hospital- sponsored Diabetic Association Support Group for diabetics and a weekly meeting of the Anniston Ministerial Association.
 He helped to start the Soup Bowl of Anniston, which opened in 1984 and currently serves thousands of meals each month.
 In 1987, The Rev. Jones was instrumental in the organization of the area’s hospice program.
 In the beginning, the nucleus of the project was composed of Grace Church members, many of whom are still active.